 Grand Isle State Park

-Grand Isle State Park offers two miles of beaches with great local fishing.
+Grand Isle State Park offers one mile of beach with great local fishing.
 Their pier is the only pier in Louisiana that extends into the Gulf.
 The camping area features 49 campsites with a nearby bathhouse with running water and an adjacent dump station.
 There are three miles of hiking trails with prime birdwatching.
 Tent camping is available on the beach.

 Photo Credit: Louisiana Kiteboarding